tjb5342/playset/README.md

 Playset
 =======

-Web app using Setlist.fm and Rdio API's to make playlists of concerts
+Web app using Setlist.fm and Rdio APIs to make playlists of concerts

 Made using Django